Information Literacy Test Out

 - How information is organized in books, periodical literature (e.g. journals, magazines, and newspapers), on the Internet, including the major library classification systems

 - Knowledge of finding aids, their organizational structure and how to use them.
-Examples of these include library catalogs, periodical indexes like The Reader's Guide to Periodical Literature, Proquest Central in Proquest, as well as Internet subject directories, indexes, or search engines
+Examples of these include library catalogs, periodical indexes such as The Reader's Guide to Periodical Literature, Proquest Central in Proquest, as well as Internet subject directories, indexes, or search engines

 - The ability to identify the "key words" or most important identifying terms one would use in a search for information

-- Use of Boolean logic in structure of informational databases; using the Boolean operators "and", "or", and "not" when searching an online database
+- Use of Boolean logic in the structure of informational databases; using the Boolean operators "and," "or," and "not" when searching an online database

 - Analyzing and interpreting the information found in a bibliographic record, i.e., the description of a book in an online library catalog or of a journal article in an online index